ppy/osu-wiki/news/2022/2022-11-19-new-featured-artist-crywolf.md

 ![](https://assets.ppy.sh/artists/321/header.jpg)

-Anyone who's searched for jump maps has likely come across **Crywolf** — specifically the classic Loved map [Eyes Half Closed](https://osu.ppy.sh/beatmapsets/385088) by [Truzon](https://osu.ppy.sh/users/6347812).
+Anyone who's searched for jump maps has likely come across **Crywolf** — specifically the classic Loved map [Eyes Half Closed](https://osu.ppy.sh/beatmapsets/385088) by ::Truzon::{ user-id=6347812 }.
 This tune is just one of **Crywolf**'s many emotion-packed tracks, showcasing both the chill ambient and stirring electronic sides of his style.

 **6** of these one-of-a-kind projects can be mapped from [**Crywolf**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/321)!